 The Sheridan College Music Technology Program offers a comprehensive course of study that leads to a Certificate of Completion in Music Technology.
-This certificate is designed for students desiring a career in an area or areas of music production.
-The curriculum focuses on recording arts, digital audio production and editing, music engraving, performance and self-promotion.
-The certificate may be earned as a stand-alone credential, or as a supplement to any other degree offered by the college.
-The certificate consists of a minimum of 15 credit hours as summarized below:
+This certificate is for students desiring a career in an area or areas of music production.
+The curriculum focuses on recording arts, digital audio production and editing, music engraving, performance, and self-promotion.
+The certificate may be earned as a stand-alone credential or as a supplement to any other degree the college offers.
+The certificate consists of a minimum of 16 credit hours, as summarized below:

-Core Curriculum (10 credit hours)
+Core Curriculum (11 credit hours)

+- MUSC 1xxx Private Music Lesson (1)

 - MUSC 1415 Intro to Music Tech (3)

 - MUSC 2410 Live Sound (2)

 - MUSC 2430 Intermediate Music Technology (3)

 - MUSC 2500 Music Portfolio (2)